-Full floor on Fifth Avenue Between 20th & 21st – 3 Sides of windows on a boutique floor
+Full floor on Fifth Avenue Between 20th & 21st – Great Short Term Option in a Boutique Building

 137 Fifth Ave. – Flatiron